MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_00_Lab0_Ex0_Lab_Setup.md

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
 The password should be provided by your lab hosting provider.

-1. Make sure all available Windows Updates are installed and the client does not require a restart to finish update installation.

 1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as the MOD Administrator, admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).

 1. In the left navigation pane select **Audit**.